alicious/lostincolorspace/README.md

 and aim for a new high score.

 ### Shades of Resistance ###
---Be the shade you want to see in the world--
+> Be the shade you want to see in the world
 *2-4 players, 18?? blinks*

 SET UP: